LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/elements/layer.md

 # Set: 'SetColorConfiguration', 'SetColorManagementSystem', 'SetColorConfigFallbacks'
 ```
 ~~~

+#### Default Render Settings <a name="stageRenderSettingsDefault"></a>

+We can supply a render settings prim path on our root layer that can be used as a default by applications.

+See our [Metadata](./metadata.md#metadataRenderSettingsPrimPath) section for more information.

 #### Metadata <a name="stageMetadata"></a>
 Setting metadata on the stage, redirects the edits to the root layer.